M2000Interpreter/Environment/utf8/textp0.frm.utf8.txt

 Set LastGlist = this
 End Sub
 Public Function mybreak1() As Boolean
-Dim I As Long
+Dim i As Long
 If Form4Loaded Then If Form4.Visible Then Form4.Visible = False
-I = MOUT
+i = MOUT
 If ASKINUSE Then
 If BreakMe Then Exit Function
 Unload NeoMsgBox: ASKINUSE = False: Exit Function